rome6315/.config/.config/nvim/README.md

+*!Switched to NvChad - this config may no longer work!*

 My neovim configuration.
 Major credits to @ThePrimeagen, this config is built off of his 30 minute neovim tutorial.
 If you wish to use this configuration here is a list of pre-requisites:

 1. Have packer installed https://github.com/wbthomason/packer.nvim